9+ Ways To Save Money While Being Sustainable

 Also, try to evaluate your electric bill for areas where you can save more energy and money.

-Actionable Tip: Unplug chargers, appliances, and electronics that aren’t in use, or switch to a smart power strip, can immediately cut this wasted energy and give yourself a few extra dollars each month.
+Actionable Tip: Unplugging chargers, appliances, and electronics that aren’t in use, or switching to a smart power strip, can immediately cut this wasted energy and give you a few extra dollars each month.

 4. Smarter Laundry Habits